Home > Resources > FAQs & GUIDES

 At what stage does my Power of Attorney take control of my finances?

 A general Power of Attorney takes effect at the time specified in the document.
 That might mean that it takes effect immediately upon signing, or at a later specified date.
 For example, if you are traveling overseas you might choose that it takes effect on the date you leave.
+An Enduring Power of Attorney may take effect immediately upon signing, or at a later specified time.
+It will continue to operate if you lose capacity, unless the document limits when it may be used.

 Can I revoke or override my Power of Attorney once it’s been granted?

 Yes.
 As long as you retain the capacity to understand what you are doing, you may revoke the POA at any time.
-To do so, you must inform your attorney in writing that you are revoking their appointment.
+Revocation must be made in writing in accordance with the prescribed requirements and you must notify your attorney of the revocation.
 You should also inform any relevant businesses, including your bank, with whom the attorney may have been dealing.
+With an Enduring POA, once you lose mental capacity, you will no longer be able to revoke the POA.

 ENDURING GUARDIAN